sandeep45/club_management/README.md

 add tos and privacy policy - DONE

-show members QR code if they already have one.
+show members QR code if they already have one. - DONE

+add new playing order - DONE

 add ladder style table break out

 allow uploading pictures and showing pictures as a safety feature

-show checked in check on members page as well

 show usatt id, usatt expiration, tournament rating